Michael Reiziger

 Michael John Reiziger (/nl/; born 3 May 1973) is a Dutch former professional footballer who played mainly as a right back.
-Reiziger currently manages the Netherlands U21 team.
+He currently manages the Netherlands U21 team.

-After making a name for himself at Ajax, with whom he won one Champions League, he went on to represent four teams in as many countries, notably Barcelona, for which he played 249 official games in seven years, as well as spells at A.C.
+After making a name for himself at Ajax, with whom he won one Champions League, Reiziger went on to represent four teams in as many countries, notably Barcelona, for which he played 249 official games in seven years, as well as spells at A.C.
 Milan, Middlesbrough and PSV Eindhoven.

 Reiziger represented the Netherlands national team for a full decade, competing at three European Championships and the 1998 World Cup and finishing fourth in the latter tournament.

 Playing career

 Club

 Born in Amstelveen, North Holland, to Surinamese parents, Reiziger started his career with hometown club Ajax, making his first-team debut at the age of 17 then serving two consecutive loan spells, with Volendam and Groningen; with the latter, in the 1993–94 season, he scored a career-best six goals while operating also as a midfielder.

 Upon his return to Ajax, Reiziger established himself as a renowned defensive element, helping the side to, among other conquests, the 1994–95 edition of the UEFA Champions League.
 In 1996, he signed for A.C.
 Milan, but after a season marred by injury, he departed for Barcelona where he spent the following seven years, arriving at the same time as compatriot and former Ajax boss Louis van Gaal; though not an undisputed starter, he nonetheless featured heavily for the Catalans, making more than 200 overall appearances and helping to back-to-back La Liga titles.

 In 2004, Reiziger moved to Middlesbrough on a Bosman transfer.
 He scored once in the league for Boro, against Aston Villa in December 2004.
 After another campaign plagued by physical problems, he left and returned to the Netherlands to see out his career at PSV Eindhoven (in his second year he won the Eredivisie, and was also reunited with Ajax, Barça and national teammate Patrick Kluivert, although the two rarely ever played).